dynata/dynata-sig-py/README.md

 # dynata-sig-py

 Python library for Dynata request-signing primitives.

-## Scope

-This library focuses on:
+It provides the following:

 - URL canonicalization for signing
 - Signing-string generation (`SHA256` lowercase hex of `METHOD + canonical_url + body`)